 Tests: No make-up exams will be given except possibly in the case of a serious emergency.
 In such a case I must be notified in advance.
-There will be no exceptions to taking the final exam at the date, time, and place specified by the University (Friday 5/21/10 from 1-3 pm in location TBD).
+There will be no exceptions to taking the final exam at the date, time, and place specified by the University (Monday 12/20/10 from 3:30-5:30 pm in MP 105).
 The final exam will be comprehensive although material covered after the midterm will be emphasized.

 Learning Goals and Course Motivation: Numerical Analysis is the study of algorithms for solving mathematical problems on computers.
 Most real world integrals can't be evaluated exactly (i.e., their antiderivative isn't known).
 Most real world differential equations have non-constant coefficients or must be solved over irregularly-shaped domains and thus must be solved approximately on a computer.
-In many situations one is working with measured data in which there is no known function describing the data points.
-Therefore, one must approximate the function of interest by one which is easy to manipulate and which gives the character of the data in question at least at a specific set of points.
+In many situations one is working with data points underlying a function rather than an explicit functional form, and therefore, one must approximate the function of interest by one which is easy to manipulate and which gives the character of the function in question at least at a specific set of points.
 In all of these cases the approximation used to solve the mathematical problem leads to an error which one would like to understand in order to make decisions about whether the solution is accurate enough for the given task.
 Does the error lie within a specified tolerance or bound?
 Does it grow with increasing time?
 In this course you will explore the world most scientists and engineers work in daily but which is different from what you have seen in previous math courses because the solutions to these problems are by necessity approximate.